Oil drops as oversupply, economic growth worries weigh

 Chinese oil refinery throughput in November fell from October, suggesting an easing in oil demand, while the country’s industrial output rose the least in nearly three years as the economy continued to lose momentum.

-Reporting by Devika Krishna Kumar in New York, Christopher Johnson in London and Koustav Samanta in Singapore; editing by Jason Neely and Phil Berlowitz
+Reporting by Devika Krishna Kumar in New York, Christopher Johnson in London and Koustav Samanta in Singapore; Editing by Richard Chang and Chizu Nomiyama